-Provide a detailed justification of the budget for the entire proposed period of support, including salaries and fringe benefits, supplies, equipment, costs associated with the conduct of a clinical trial, animal care costs, subject participation costs, travel to scientific/technical meetings or collaborating institutions, and other expenses.
+Provide a detailed justification of the budget for the entire proposed period of support, including salaries and fringe benefits, supplies, equipment, costs associated with the conduct of a non-therapeutic clinical trial, animal care costs, subject participation costs, travel to scientific/technical meetings or collaborating institutions, and other expenses.
 The PI and related research project staff are expected to attend CPRIT's conference.
 CPRIT funds may be used to send up to 2 people to the conference.
 Meals are not reimbursable for trips that do not include an overnight stay.
 Requests for funds to support construction and/or renovation will not be approved under this funding mechanism.
 Do not exceed \$300,000 per year for a period of up to 4 years.
-Applicants are advised not to interpret the maximum allowable time and funding under this level.
+Applicants are advised not to interpret the maximum allowable time and funding under this award as a suggestion that they should expand their anticipated work and budget to this level.
 Reasonable budgets clearly work in favor of the applicant.